ericmwalk/weblog.lol/weblog/2023/08/2023-08-01_things-i-am.md

 ---
+title: "Things I am Pondering 🤔"
 publish: "true"
 date: 2023-08-01 21:46:37
-tags: "Running"
+tags: Running
 url: https://ericmwalk.blog/2023/08/01/things-i-am.html
 ---

-# Things I am Pondering 🤔

 These things have been swirling around in my mind all day.
 Some are actual questions I am pondering and probably need to look for advice from others that have similar issues (e.g., kids backups) and then others are just random things I am thinking about today.
 It might be the early morning hour I woke up, got a run in and have consumed a fair amount of coffee.